 Te Taratī o Puke ArikiPuke Ariki Trust

-Puke Ariki Trust was established in 2006 in order to help secure additional funds for the development of Puke Ariki.
+Puke Ariki Trust was established in 2006 to help secure additional funds for the development of Puke Ariki.

 Taranaki Collection Fund

-The Te Ātiawa canoe prow, one of only two of its kind in the world, is one example of a priceless taonga very nearly lost to Taranaki, due to lack of funds.
-In this case, the taonga was secured thanks to the generous support of Te Papa, such was its national significance.
+The Te Ātiawa canoe prow, one of only two of its kind in the world, is one example of a priceless taonga very nearly lost to Taranaki.
+In this case, the taonga was secured thanks to the generous support of Te Papa.

 Puke Ariki Trust Scholarship